Divya-Barvalia/VPN-In-The-Cloud/README.md

 <h2>🚀 Summary</h2>

 <p>
-  In this lab, I deployed a functional VPN server in the cloud using OpenVPN on an AWS EC2 instance.
+  In this project, I deployed a functional VPN server in the cloud using OpenVPN on an AWS EC2 instance.
 This allowed for private, secure web browsing by routing all client traffic through the VPN tunnel.
 The project included server setup, client connection, and testing IP anonymization via cloud infrastructure.
 </p>

 <h2><p align="center">🗂️ Project Architecture</h2><p>